talktalki/grace_portfolio/final-project-part-one.md

 - Call to action: I can do this by

 ## Initial sketches
-> Post images of your anticipated data visualizations (sketches are fine).
-They should mimic aspects of your outline, and include elements of your story.
 1. Trend over the years
 2. Disparities over different sub-groups (by region, age, education level, income level, language preference, etc)
+3. Geo-spatial map
-3. Example application of helpful intervention to reduce disparity
+4. Example application of helpful intervention to reduce disparity

 ## Dataset
-> A couple of paragraphs that document your data source(s), and an explanation of how you plan on using your data.
+- Dataset 1: National Center for Health Statistics, National Health Interview Survey, 2021.
-- Dataset: National Center for Health Statistics, National Health Interview Survey, 2021.
+- Dataset 2: National Center for Health Statistics, National Health Interview Survey, 2021.
 Trends in use of telemedicine in the recent years (2019-2023) (role during the pandemic) Population demographics of who use telemedicine Patient satisfaction/feedback on telemedicine